fortran-lang/fortran-lang.org/learn/os_setup/install_gfortran.md

 permalink: /learn/os_setup/install_gfortran
 ---

 GFortran is the name of the [GNU Fortran project](https://gcc.gnu.org/fortran/).
-The main [wiki](https://gcc.gnu.org/wiki/GFortran) page offers many helpful and informational links about GFortran, as well as Fortran in general.
-In this guide, the installation process for GFortran on Windows, Linux, and MacOS is presented in a beginner-friendly format based on information from [GFortranBinaries](https://gcc.gnu.org/wiki/GFortranBinaries).
+The main [wiki](https://gcc.gnu.org/wiki/GFortran) page offers many helpful links about GFortran, as well as Fortran in general.
+In this guide, the installation process for GFortran on Windows, Linux, and macOS is presented in a beginner-friendly format based on the information from [GFortranBinaries](https://gcc.gnu.org/wiki/GFortranBinaries).

 ## Windows